openpassword/blimey/CONTRIBUTING.md

 Blimey is developed in **Python 3**.
 We try to keep the number of dependencies low, not always with great success.
 To check the dependecies used by Blimey, see the `requirements.txt` file.

-To install nose you'll need to run pip.
-Depending on your setup, you pip executable might be called pip or pip3:

-`pip3 install nose`

-For the remaining tools, you can take advantage of the requirements.txt contained in the repository:
+To install all the tools needed for development, you can take advantage of the `requirements.txt` file contained in the repository:

 `pip3 install -r requirements.txt --use-mirrors`